 As your child grows up, they will experience a variety of social challenges.
 When they’re around the age of attending preschool, social challenges can be as simple as a child not sharing a toy with them.
 If they haven’t been exposed to this much, it can be confusing for them.
 As your child arrives at the middle school age, social challenges can include not being able to make friends or feeling uncomfortable with themselves in a social situation.
 As a parent, there are a number of ways that you can help your child gain the confidence that they need in order to face these different social challenges.

 It’s important that you teach your child how to make friends.
 While it may seem intuitive to you, it may not be to your child, especially if they are shy.
 They should be guided to introduce themselves, ask the other child a few questions about themselves and make that connection.
+You can also help them introduce them to new things socially.
 It’s important for your child to also understand the importance of finding the right friends.
 Latching on to the first child that shows your child’s attention isn’t necessarily the best option.
 There are children who might not be focused or doing the right things.
 The availability of social media has increased bullying in schools.
 This can cause children to not know who their real friends are and can socially affect a child.

 If your child is having issues with gaining confidence and making friends, it’s important that they find ways to expose themselves to new people.
 They should get involved in things like sports, after school clubs and spend some time playing outside in your neighborhood.
 Even adults find that exposure therapy can help feel better about a situation.
 Help your child develop the confidence that they need to meet new people and make friends.
 You can set small goals together to help your child build up some confidence.
 If they are socializing with a child in their class, see if they can end up getting together with that person at some point in the next few weeks.
 It will help your child build confidence if they can work up the courage to make plans.